jro31/jethro-codes/_articles/my-story.md

 > Hey, just came across this article, and since we talked about this recently I thought I’d share it.
 Sounds very much like a cliche, but what he says about education is so true, and this might be inspiring.

-She then added a link to [this article](https://www.freecodecamp.org/news/how-i-landed-a-full-stack-developer-job-without-a-tech-degree-or-work-experience-6add97be2051) titled _'How I landed a full stack developer job without a tech degree or work experience,'_ and details the authors own experience of going to a bootcamp in order to get a coding job.
+She then added a link to [this article](https://www.freecodecamp.org/news/how-i-landed-a-full-stack-developer-job-without-a-tech-degree-or-work-experience-6add97be2051) titled _'How I landed a full stack developer job without a tech degree or work experience,'_ which details the author's own experience of going to a bootcamp in order to get a coding job.

-Up to this point, I'd never even considered a bootcamp.
+Up to that point, I'd never even considered a bootcamp.

 I'd been planning on self-teaching in some way.
 In order to stretch my savings as far as possible, I was really thinking about finding some quiet corner of the world in a cheap country, and just locking myself away and coding everyday.
-But this article just spoke to me.
+But this article spoke to me.

 Learning to code while working a full-time job, it didn't really matter how long it took me, but if I were to quit my job, I'd be on a timer.

-I'd have until my savings ran-out to make myself employable, so I was really seeking the way to find myself earning an income in the most efficient way possible.
+I'd have until my savings ran-out to make myself employable, so I was really seeking the way to earn an income from coding in the most efficient way possible.

 One of the initial benefits to my teaching job, was that I could take one term off per year, and thankfully I'd got my term off this year confirmed under the previous manager, because the new one was determined to stop this practice.